-You’d think that the pepper part of pepper plants would not be attractive to pests.
+What is Eating My Pepper Plants at Night?
+You’d think the pepper part of pepper plants would not be attractive to pests.

 On the other hand, there are many different peppers with different tastes, some more peppery than others.

-Then, of course, there is not only the fruit but also the stems and leaves to consider.
-So, they may be called pepper plants, but they are still popular with a number of pests.
+Then, of course, there are the fruit, stems, and leaves to consider.
+So, they may be called pepper plants, but they are still popular with several pests.

 What is Eating My Pepper Plants at Night?

-The most common culprits eating your pepper plants at night are worms and maggots, which are the larval stages of the life cycle of moths, flies, and weevils.
+The most common culprits eating your pepper plants at night are worms and maggots, the larvae of moths, flies, and weevils.
 Slugs and snails are also attracted to their leaves and shoots.
 Rabbits include pepper in their diet.
 Deer may also eat them, but not regularly.

 1. Pepper Weevils

-With the word ‘pepper’ in the name, you should be able to tell that this is an insect that is very likely to attack your pepper plants.
+With the word ‘pepper’ in the name, you should be able to tell that this insect will likely attack your pepper plants.

-Both the larvae and adults feed off the plant and mainly cause damage to young flowers and immature fruits, which interrupts the life cycle of the plant.
+Both the larvae and adults feed off the plant and mainly cause damage to young flowers and immature fruits, interrupting the plant’s life cycle.

-If the larvae get into the young fruit, the center turns brown and is often moldy.
-If there are no fruit or flowers present, the adults may feed off other parts of the plant, but won’t cause significant damage.
+If the larvae enter the young fruit, the center turns brown and is often moldy.
+If no fruit or flowers are present, the adults may feed off other parts of the plant but won’t cause significant damage.

 Further damage can be caused to the plant when bacteria and fungi enter the fruit through the holes made by the larvae.